Skip to main content

 Everything you need to know about the activities we gather and display on your Timeline

-Written by Sydney Lott
+Written by Avery Anderson

-Updated over a week ago
+Updated over 8 months ago

 Laurel works alongside our Assistant, a program that you'll download directly on your computer.
 Once you've logged in to Assistant using SSO, it collects your activities across the applications that you use to work and displays them on Laurel.
 Here’s exactly what you can expect to see on your Laurel Timeline.